Loss Function Design for Deep Unfolded Sparse Signal Recovery: Supervised and Unsupervised Learning: Introduction

 In this paper, we first investigate the effect of loss functions in deep unfolded ISTA.
 In the experiments, we focus on learning step size parameters of ISTA.
 Computer simulations show that ISTA with learned step sizes through supervised learning can achieve better final estimation accuracy than the original ISTA, as it minimizes the error with respect to the true signals during training.
 However, it does not minimize the objective function of the original ISTA in general.
 On the other hand, ISTA with learned step sizes through unsupervised learning can obtain a nearly identical estimate as the original ISTA and its convergence speed is faster than the original ISTA.
 This occurs because the objective function of the original ISTA is used as the loss function in unsupervised learning.

 Moreover, we also examine the impact of loss functions in deep unfolded IHT in nonconvex optimization contexts, using a similar approach to the case of ISTA.
 As a result, the learned parameters for IHT enhance the convergence speed compared to the original IHT.
-Moreover, in terms of the estimation accuracy, they provide a more accurate estimate in both supervised and unsupervised cases than the original IHT.
+Moreover, in terms of the estimation accuracy, both supervised and unsupervised learning provide more accurate estimates than the original IHT, and the choice of loss function has little effect on the final accuracy under the training conditions.
 These phenomena are completely different from the case of ISTA with convex $\ell_{1}$ norm, suggesting that the influence of the loss function depends on the convexity of the original optimization problem for sparse signal recovery.
+While the two learning approaches yield similar accuracy under the training conditions, they differ in robustness: unsupervised-IHT generalizes well when the test conditions deviate from the training conditions, whereas supervised-IHT tends to suffer from performance degradation.

 The rest of the paper is organized as follows.
 Section~\ref{sec:CS} explains the problem setting of sparse signal recovery and some fundamental algorithms.
 Section~\ref{sec:DU} introduces deep unfolding and several unfolded methods.
 Our motivation and discussion of the loss function are presented in Section~\ref{sec:loss_function}.
 Simulation results of supervised and unsupervised learning are provided in Section~\ref{sec:simulation}.
 Finally, we present our conclusions in Section~\ref{sec:conclusion}.